This is a lightning talk I gave to the CPLUG November 2020 meeting on how to use jq with bash for dealing with JSON in modern tooling.

 The Solution: jq

-jq is like sed for JSON data.
-It can slice and filter, map, and transform this data very easily.
+(sed) for JSON data.
+It can slice and filter, map, and transform this

 Extract elements out of an array.